 UserTesting is the first unmoderated user testing tool ever and therefore had the time to built up the largest number of participants compared to any other service.
 According to their own data, UserTesting.com has over 1.5 million participants on their panel.
-This allows customers to receive very fast feedback, with access to a very sophisticated platform with lots of possibilities to run and analyze their user tests.
+This allows customers to receive very fast feedback, with access to a sophisticated platform with many possibilities to run and analyze their user tests.

 Pros of UserTesting compared to UserZoom

 - Unlimited researchers – The new UserTesting plans have no limit on the number of people who can create or launch studies.
-With UserZoom, if you need more, you’ll have to pay more.
+With UserZoom, you’ll have to pay more if you need more.

 Cons of UserTesting compared to UserZoom

-- Updated Pricing Model – With UserTesting, if you want to test with more than 15 participants in total, you need to get in contact with their Sales team for an Enterprise plan.
-You’ll then be offered an about 18k/year long-term contract.
-This is a lot more expensive compared to UserZoom’s pricing that starts at $500/mo.
+- Updated Pricing Model – With UserTesting, if you want to test with more than 15 testers, you need to contact their Sales team for an Enterprise plan.
+You’ll then be offered an about $18k/year long-term contract.
+This is much more expensive than UserZoom’s pricing, which starts at $500/month.

-- No bring your own testers for free – With UserZoom, all monthly plans allow you to use your own participants for your study at no extra cost.
+- You can’t your own testers for free – With UserZoom, all monthly plans allow you to use your own testers for your study at no extra cost.

 UserTesting’s pricing in comparison to UserZoom